gtm-templates-knowit-experience/gtm-ecom-impressions-items-chunk-size-tag/README.md

 # Ecommerce Impressions/Items Chunk Size Tag
 If the payload size is larger than **8192 bytes**, the **hit will not be sent to Google Analytics**.
 This usually occours with **GA Enhanced Ecommerce Impressions**, or **GA4 Items** sent with the **view_item_list Event**.
 To overcome this problem, you can send the data in smaller chunks.

-This **GTM Tag Template (Web)** makes it possible to split GA4 Ecommerce Items or GA EEC Impressions payload into smaller chunks.
+This **GTM Tag Template (Web)** makes it possible to break GA4 Ecommerce Items or GA EEC Impressions payload into smaller chunks.

 ## GTM Tag Template Overview/Setup
 ### Ecommerce Object
 This setting lets you choose if you want to read Ecommerce data from the **Ecommerce Object (Data Layer)**, or from a **GTM Variable**.

-If you for example have rewritten your Ecommerce Object using a Custom Javascript Variable, you can choose this Variable as the input for your Ecommerce data as well.
+If you for example have rewritten your Ecommerce Object using a Custom Javascript Variable, you can choose this Variable as the input for this template.
+A complete Ecommerce Object must be returned in the Variable.

 ### Number of Items/Products returned in the chunked payload
-How many items to return will depends, but a good starting number is **15**.
-If 15 works well, you can experiment with a higher number.
+How many items to return will depends, but a good starting number to experiment with is **15**.

 ### Event Name
 Choose the Event Name that should be used as Trigger for the chunked ecommerce data.